CIDgravity/cidg-docs/content/en/application/storage-acceptance-logic/playground/index.md

 }
 ```

-Indeed, this proposal was rejected, because the value specified on the Playground is `PC1 == 7` and the storage acceptance logic requests `PC1 >= 10`
+Certainly, the rejection of this proposal is attributed to the discrepancy between the value set in the Playground, which is `PC1 == 7`,

-You can perform as much simulation as necessary to define the logic that will work best.
+and the stipulated requirement in the storage acceptance logic, which demands `PC1 >= 10`.

+It's essential to conduct multiple simulations to iteratively refine and establish the most effective logic for your specific use case.